ten-protocol/go-ten/design/Events_design.md

   Optimisations need to be created as the load on the enclave could be significant.

 - An account should be able to monitor only the events relevant to itself, and not subscribe to anything else.
   Basically, subscriptions need to be authenticated.
-This is not desireable, because someone could setup a subscription to monitor well-known addresses, and receive useful information, even if they cannot decrypt the actual event.
+Otherwise, someone could setup a subscription to monitor well-known addresses, and receive useful information, even if they cannot decrypt the actual event.
   They could determine  for example when a high profile individual has transferred some ERC20, even if they wouldn't know how much or to whom.